-Click [Device options] to adjust the manual control settings for the CROS P system.
+Click [Device options] to adjust the manual control settings for the CROS and BiCROS system.
 By default, the multifunction button on the CROS transmitter is enabled for CROS Balance.
 The multifunction button on the hearing aid is enabled for volume change.

 When streaming from accessories, the CROS signal will be paused.
 The CROS signal will automatically resume when streaming is stopped.
-The hearing aid will switch back to the startup program and the reconnection beeps between the hearing aid and CROS will be presented.
+The hearing aid will switch back to the startup program and the reconnection beeps between the hearing aid and the CROS transmitter will be presented.